-Veritas does not support any operating systems on which Veritas Access runs.
+Veritas does not support any of the operating systems on which Veritas Access runs.
 There are strict operating system versioning requirements for each release of Veritas Access.

-The Veritas Access 7.2 release requires Red Hat Enterprise Linux.
-It supports both RHEL 6 Update 6 and RHEL 6 Update 7.
+The Veritas Access 7.2.1 release requires Red Hat Enterprise Linux (RHEL) or the Oracle Linux (OL).
+It supports RHEL 6 Update 6, RHEL 6 Update 7, and RHEL 6 Update 8.
+It also supports OL 6 Update 6, OL 6 Update 7, and OL 6 Update 8 (only in RHEL compatible mode).
 The minimum operating system requirements are enforced during the Veritas Access installation.
-A Kickstart file is also available on request for Veritas Access 7.2 to assist partners with the operating system installation requirements.
+A Kickstart file is also available on request for Veritas Access 7.2.1 to assist partners with the operating system installation requirements.
 Operating system patches, including security vulnerability patches, can be installed without requiring certification from Veritas.
 However, operating system Kernel RPMs should not be patched without specific approval from Veritas.